 - Ability to exercise

-- Commitment to maintaining dietary guidelines and other recomendations and follow-up care
+- Commitment to maintaining dietary guidelines and other recommendations and follow-up care

 In general, weight loss surgery success is defined as achieving loss of 50 percent or more of excess body weight and maintaining that level for at least five years.
 Clinical data will vary for each of the different procedures mentioned on this site.
 Results also may vary by surgeon.
 Ask your doctor for the clinical data stating their results of the procedure they are recommending.

 Clinical studies show that, following surgery, most patients lose weight rapidly and continue to do so until 18 to 24 months after the procedure.
 Patients may lose 30 to 50 percent of their excess weight in the first six months and 77 percent of excess weight as early as 12 months after surgery.
 Another study showed that patients can maintain a 50 to 60 percent loss of excess weight 10 to 14 years after surgery.

 Patients with higher initial BMIs tend to lose more total weight.
 Patients with lower initial BMIs will lose a greater percentage of their excess weight and will more likely come closer to their ideal body weight.
 Patients with type 2 diabetes tend to show less overall excess weight loss than patients without type 2 diabetes.
 The surgery has been found to be effective in improving and controlling many obesity-related health conditions.

 According to a new study, “Obesity surgery worked much better at reducing and even reversing diabetes than medication and lifestyle changes”: http://jama.jamanetwork.com/article.aspx?articleid=1693889.
 A 2000 study of 500 patients showed that 96 percent of certain associated health conditions studied (back pain, sleep apnea, high blood pressure, diabetes and depression) were improved or resolved.